wavemaker/docs/learn/how-tos/customize-breakpoints-for-widths-of-show-in-devices.md

 sidebar_label: "Customize breakpoints for show in devices"
 ---
 ---

+The objective of a web design project is to provide a versatile and user-friendly interface for presenting data.
+Wavemaker platform provides customization options to display the same dataset in two different formats: as a table and as a list.
+The choice of presentation format adapts to various form factors, which encompass different devices like desktop computers, laptops, tablets, and mobile phones.
+By tailoring the data's appearance to suit the user's device and preferences, this approach aims to enhance user experience and accessibility across diverse web platforms.

 ### Configure a widget in different devices
 1. Drag and drop a Data Table widget on the canvas.